netwarm007/collada-dom/Readme.txt

+WARNING: IN 2017 THESE MACHINE-GENERATED FILES HAD TO BE PURGED.
+THEY WILL HAVE TO BE REBUILT BY AN OSX USER.
 ================================================================================
 Building the COLLADA package and running the COLLADA Viewer sample for Macintosh
 ================================================================================

 These instructions build the entire contents of the COLLADA package including libraries and samples for Macintosh PC

+WARNING: IN 2017 THESE MACHINE-GENERATED FILES HAD TO BE PURGED.
+THEY WILL HAVE TO BE REBUILT BY AN OSX USER.
 1) Open Xcode project file at viewer/projects/xcode/viewer.xcodeproj
 2) Select "Debug" or "Release" configuration to build Macintosh executable
 3) The release or debug 'viewer' executable will be created in viewer/bin